balena-io/docs/pages/learn/manage/ssh-access.md

 $ balena device ssh <device-uuid>.local
 ```

-When used with a [production variant of balenaOS](../../reference/os/overview.md#development-vs.-production-mode), this feature requires balena CLI v13.3.0 or later, and balenaOS v2.44.0 or later.
-Otherwise, an SSH key must be added to the device's `config.json` file, [sshKeys section](../../reference/os/configuration.md#sshkeys).
-These restrictions do not apply to [development variants of balenaOS](../../reference/os/overview.md#development-vs.-production-mode), which allow unauthenticated `root` access (and for this reason, should never be directly exposed to the public internet).

 ### Using a standalone SSH client

 The SSH server of a balenaOS device (host OS) listens on TCP port `22222`, and access is also possible with a standalone ssh client: